-Family Place Parent-Child workshops were planned and held in March 2011.
-Another series will be offered in October 2011.
+Family Place Parent-Child workshops are planned and held in October and March.
+The next series will be offered in October 2012.

 Family Place Open Play Time sessions were offered every month as planned and were relatively well attended.

 The reading to dogs program was a successful program and will be continued.